macs30200-s22/replication-materials-ValAlvernUChic/README.md

 # Findings

-The below image features a heat map that highlights the **cosine distance** between the use of the term migrantworker and the rest of the
+The below image features a heat map that highlights the divergence between different years with respect to the use of the term migrantworker.
+The score ranges from 0-2, with higher values indicating greater divergences and vice versa.
+For example, between 2012 and 2013, the use of the term 'minister' had little change

 # Saving Files
 Save hansard_full 2 into your chosen directory - record this directory; you'll need it